yash1378/File-Transfer-Web-app/README.md

 ## Introduction

-This repository contains the source code for [Your App Name].
+This repository contains the source code for File-Tranfer-Web-App.
 To set up and run the application on your local machine, follow the steps below.

 ## Prerequisites